jakobpederson/trello_story_points/README.md

 Card names need to have this format for this script to work:
 `[story point score number]: [description]`

+example:
+* 2: fix issue with some app

 Cards that have names that are not in that format get a score of 0.

 # Command line